 Just as this woman failed to examine her own windows first before judging her neighbor, we too need to examine our own self first to make sure we are not just as guilty as the one we seek to judge.
 Be careful and cautious about how you criticize.
-One day, a man who had a good opinion of himself and his own virtues and thought he was so much better than anyone else, stopped in front of a taxidermist's window, in which there was an owl which attracted quite a crowd of sightseers.
+One day, a man who had a good opinion of himself and his own virtues and thought he was so much better than anyone else, stopped in front of a taxidermist's window, where there was an owl which attracted quite a crowd of sightseers.

 He was so sure he had far superior knowledge of birds, he said, "Well, if I couldn't stuff an owl better than that, I would quit the business.
 The head is not right; the pose of the body is awkward; the feathers are not right; and the feet are not under it right."
 Just then the owl turned its head and gave him a quick wink or two.
 The crowd roared.
-The man slipped away as fast as he could go.2 others with their specks.
+The man slipped away as fast as he could go.2

+Jesus gives us the prescription for such situations.
+First take the plank out of our own eye, and then we can help others with their specks.
 I would go so far as to say once we have the plank out of our eye, we still need to be careful judging others.
 After all, if there was once a plank in our eye, there had to be some splinters left behind!
 Carefully extend help to others with compassion and not judgment.